 I’ve chaired the Booksellers’ Association conference for the last two years which I love as I am very fond of bookshops and the people who work in them.
 I went to Korea for the British Council, which was an amazing experience and regularly talk to groups of visitors to the UK on literacy, literature and the UK book industry.

 Before this I worked for Waterstones for 1o years.
 I started as a Christmas temp at Harrods, then worked in six other shops including Hatchards before moving to a head office role as Publisher Relationship Manager.

 I cannot cope with this question.
 It’s an ever-changing list.
 I might be able to narrow it down to twenty but never just one.

 When I’m not reading….

 I have a very lovely and boisterous four-year-old boy.
-I like chatting, cooking, eating delicious food and am often to be found propping up a bar, deep in conversation…
+I like chatting, drinking, eating and am often to be found propping up a bar, deep in conversation…